South Carolina Code of Regulations

 (1) Pre-professional education transcript.
 A certified copy of the applicant's transcript from an accredited pre-professional college.
 An applicant's transcript must indicate two years (60 semester hours) toward a degree from a college or university accredited by the Southern Association of Colleges and Schools or an accrediting agency of equal status and recognition.

 (2) Chiropractic college transcript.
 A certified copy of the applicant's transcript from a chiropractic college accredited by or has recognized candidate status with the Council of Chiropractic Education or with the Commission on Accreditation of the Straight Chiropractic Academic Standards Association or meets equivalent standards.
 Students who are within ninety (90) days of graduation may submit an attested letter from the chiropractic college establishing estimated date of graduation.

-(a) Graduates from Chiropractic College prior to July 1, 1987 must have passed Parts I and II and passed a practical examination approved by the Board, such as the Special Purpose Examination for Chiropractic (SPEC) or Part IV.
+(a) Graduates from Chiropractic College prior to July 1, 1987, must have passed Parts I and II and/or passed an examination approved by the Board, such as the Special Purpose Examination for Chiropractic (SPEC) or Part IV.

 (c) Applicants graduating from a Chiropractic College on or after January 1, 1997, must have passed Parts I, II, III, and IV with the National Board of Chiropractic Examiners (NBCE) recommended passing score.

-(4) South Carolina Board of Chiropractors State Examination.
-Applicants shall be tested in South Carolina law and ethics and pass with a score of seventy-five percent (75%) or better.
-If an applicant fails to achieve a score of seventy-five percent (75%) or better the applicant may retake the examination within one (1) year.
-Applicants will be permitted two (2) successive retake examinations.
+(4) South Carolina Board of Chiropractic Examiners Ethics and Jurisprudence Examination.
+Applicants shall be tested in South Carolina law and ethics and pass with a score of seventy-five percent (75%) or more.
+If an applicant fails to achieve a score of seventy-five percent (75%) or more the applicant may retake the examination within one (1) year.

 (5) Verification(s) of Licensure.
 Complete verification of licensure, active or inactive, is required from each state in which the applicant is or has been licensed.